Creating Your Harness

 - Most of the setup has been done for you, but choose wisely as to how you utilize your data.
 If you have questions or if you’re just plain not sure, please let a helper know, and they can check for you!

-CMakeLists.txt.
-Look at how the other harnesses are added, and decide what you might need to adjust or change to your own entries to have your harness compile.
-Run the command below in the top directory of snort, replacing the make target with the name of the harness that you chose.
+- Once you’re done, run the command below in the top directory of snort, replacing the make target with the name of the harness that you chose.

 CC=clang CXX=clang++ ./configure_cmake.sh --enable-fuzz-sanitizer \